 The Narnian Virtues pilot project was generously supported by the John Templeton Foundation.
 We have subsequently received additional funding from the John Templeton Foundation to scale up the Narnian Virtues Character Education project and invite schools in the UK, North America and beyond.
-For those schools interested in participating, we can provide the curriculum materials for classes to work on one of the Narnia novels in the project (The Lion, the Witch and the Wardrobe, Prince Caspian, The Voyage of the ‘Dawn Treader’ or The Magician’s Nephew) over 12 weeks, or to complete three of the novels and corresponding curricula over three years.
+For those schools interested in participating, we can provide the electronic curriculum materials for classes to work on one of the Narnia novels in the project (The Lion, the Witch and the Wardrobe, Prince Caspian, The Voyage of the ‘Dawn Treader’ or The Magician’s Nephew) over 12 weeks, or to complete three of the novels and corresponding curricula over three years.

 Cost and Commitments

 The Narnian Virtues project is free to participating schools.
 We provide electronic copies of the Teacher Handbook with selected extracts and activities for the novel.
 Electronic copies of the Student Workbook (for use in the classroom) and Character Passport (which contains home activities) are also provided.
 In return for providing the curriculum, we ask that participating schools administer pre- and post-curriculum online surveys to all participating students, that teachers complete an end of curriculum questionnaire, and that the project curriculum is followed faithfully.
 In this way, we will be able to evaluate the success of the project in meeting its aims for student character development, and assess the validity of using the Narnia novels of C. S. Lewis.
 The curriculum is designed to be delivered over a 12 week period, using two hours per week of class time.
 It is intended to be delivered through English classes, however this is not essential.
 The cost to the school will be printing the workbooks as required, and obtaining copies of the novel.